Fernando González: Early years

+Playing style

+González was a power baseliner, with one of the best forehands in the game, according to renowned tennis coach Patrick Mouratoglou, who described González's forehand as a "weapon of mass destruction" by virtue of its heavy topsin and González's ability to flatten out the forehand to hit with tremendous power and miles per hour.

 1999–2004

 González became a professional in 1999.
 Early in the year, he played mainly at the Futures level.
 He reached his first Challenger quarterfinal in Edinburgh and played his first ATP tournament in Washington, where he defeated Ivan Ljubičić in the first round before losing to Marc Rosset.

 González won his first ATP Tour title in May 2000 when he defeated Massú at the U.S. Men's Clay Court Championships final in Orlando, Florida.
 It was the first all-Chilean ATP final since Jaime Fillol defeated Ricardo Acuña in the 1982 Itaparica final.

 In January 2001, González played at the Australian Open for the first time, losing in the first round to Guillermo Coria in four sets.
 In May, he made his debut at Roland Garros's main singles draw, reaching the second round.
 He continued to play Challengers and smaller ATP events throughout the year, with notable results including a final at the Montevideo Challenger (losing to David Nalbandian), and semifinals at Zagreb and Lima.

 In February 2002, González won his second career ATP title in Viña del Mar by defeating Nicolás Lapentti in the final.
 Later that year, he won his third title in Palermo, Italy, and reached the semifinals at the Cincinnati Masters (defeating seeded Tim Henman and Andy Roddick en route), and the quarterfinals at the US Open.
 In September, he surpassed former No. 1 player Marcelo Ríos as the top Chilean in the singles rankings and was one of the most improved players on the ATP Tour, jumping 123 positions in the ATP singles rankings.

 In May 2003, González reached the quarterfinals of Hamburg and the French Open.
 In between, he won the World Team Cup for Chile, winning all his singles and doubles matches.
 Later that year, he reached the finals of Washington and Metz and made the Stuttgart semifinals.
 In doubles, he and partner Tommy Robredo reached the semifinals in Miami.

 In February 2004, González repeated his Viña del Mar title by defeating Gustavo Kuerten in the final.
 He also retained the World Team Cup with Chile.
 In August, at the Olympic Games in Athens, he and doubles partner Massú gave their country its first-ever Olympic gold medal when they defeated Nicolas Kiefer and Rainer Schüttler of Germany to win the men's doubles tournament.
 He also won a bronze medal in the men's singles.
 González had to play the bronze medal match against Taylor Dent and the doubles final on the same day.
 Additionally, he saved match points in both games, most notably four match points in the doubles final in the fourth-set tiebreak.